verdict-project/verdict/README.md

 <img src="http://verdictdb.org/image/verdict-architecture.png" width="500px" />
 </p>

-Verdict supports the standard interface such as JDBC.
-For Apache Spark, you can simply include Verdict's `jar` file and issue queries to Verdict's SQL context.
+VerdictDB supports the standard interface such as JDBC.
+For Apache Spark, you can simply include VerdictDB's `jar` file and issue queries to VerdictDB's SQL context.

-Due to its support for standard interface, Verdict integrates easily with popular front-end tools, such as Apache Zeppelin, Hue, Jupyter notebooks, and so on.
+Due to its support for standard interface, VerdictDB integrates easily with popular front-end tools, such as Apache Zeppelin, Hue, Jupyter notebooks, and so on.

 ## Download and install

 You only need to download a couple of jar files to get started.
-Verdict does not require "sudo" access or any complicated setup process.
+VerdictDB does not require "sudo" access or any complicated setup process.
 Go to [this download page](http://verdictdb.org/download/) to find out the files relevant to your data analytics platforms.
 We already provide pre-built jar files for Cloudera distributions, MapR distributions, and official Apache Spark.
 You can also build from the source code using the standard build tool, Apache Maven.

 ## Research

-Verdict speeds up **aggregate queries**, for which a tiny fraction of the entire data can be used instead for producing highly accurate answers.
-There are many theories and optimizations as well we developed and implemented inside Verdict for high accuracy and great efficiency.
+VerdictDB speeds up **aggregate queries**, for which a tiny fraction of the entire data can be used instead for producing highly accurate answers.
+There are many theories and optimizations as well we developed and implemented inside VerdictDB for high accuracy and great efficiency.
 Visit our [research page](http://verdictdb.org/documentation/research/) and see innovations we make.

-## Free for every use
+## Free for all

-We maintain Verdict for free under the Apache License so that anyone can benefit from our contributions.
-If you like our project, please star our Github repository (https://github.com/mozafari/verdict) and send feedback to verdict-user@umich.edu.
+We maintain VerdictDB for free under the Apache License so that anyone can benefit from these contributions.
+If you like our project, please star our Github repository (https://github.com/mozafari/verdict) and send your feedback to verdict-user@umich.edu.